Manage data securely. Create value. Minimize risks.

 🔒 Instant Messaging & Collaboration:

-• Integration of DLM into collaboration tools (e.g., Teams, Slack, Zoom) and messengers (e.g., Signal, Threema).
+Integration of DLM into collaboration tools (e.g., Teams, Slack, Zoom) and messaging apps (e.g., Signal, Threema).

 🛡 ️ Key Management & Usability:

-• Training of users on secure handling and avoidance of phishing.
+Training users on secure handling and phishing prevention.

 📢 Awareness & Policy:

-• Regular awareness-raising on social engineering and secure communication.
+Regular awareness training on social engineering and secure communication.

-• Enforcement of DLM policies for all communication systems.
+Enforcement of DLM policies across all communication systems.

-• Involvement of management and IT teams in the training process.
+Involvement of executives and IT teams in the training process.

-💡 Expert Tip:The combination of technical security measures, central management, and user awareness is the key to secure corporate communications.
+💡 Expert Tip:The combination of technical safeguards, centralized management, and user awareness is the key to secure corporate communications.
 Organizations should rely on open standards, automation, and continuous improvement.

 How are DLM processes implemented for databases and structured data?